mhorpheus/test/DFIR-Hotline.md

 	- If the incident needs to be handed over to another geography, proceed with steps discussed in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography).
 4. Organize Triage and Scoping Call following the process documented separately [here](DFIR-Triage-Scoping.md).

-The on call person should also keep in mind, that even if an incident was identified to be handed over to other geography, X-Force IR is obliged to meet contractual SLAs for Triage and Scoping Calls.
+The on call person should also keep in mind, that even if an incident was identified to be handed over to other geography, XFIR is obliged to meet contractual SLAs for Triage and Scoping Calls.
 This means, that the current on call person is still responsible to ensure that, whoever performs a Triage call, the appropriate SLA is met.

 A dedicated Slack channel `ir-triage-scoping` can be used for communicating with the broader team about new IR engagements and should be used for Triage and Scoping Call preparations.
 Further details on how to use this Slack channel and other topics related to Triage/Scoping call are available on [Triage and Scoping page](DFIR-Triage-Scoping.md).